ñ

 Legal Challenges

 ñ has been confronted with a new climate of opposition to our ministry on campus for more than two decades, prompting us to respond with some difficult but necessary actions.
-As David French reports, in a, the first challenge came in 2000 on the campus of Tufts University.
+As David French reports, in a comprehensive article describing 15 years of ñ history, the first challenge came in 2000 on the campus of Tufts University.

 In 2002 ñ filed suit against Rutgers University to defend the rights of our student chapter.
 On October 3, 2006, we filed action in federal court on behalf of ñ students at the University of Wisconsin-Superior after the chapter was derecognized.
 The August, 2006, disaffiliation of our chapters on the campus of Georgetown University was also a concern to us, although that was a completely different issue unrelated to the rest of these cases.
 We are pleased to report that the Rutgers University, UW-Superior, and Georgetown University situations were agreeably resolved and that ñ students in these chapters continue to be part of thriving, officially recognized, campus organizations.